 Grave Marking Scene: Part of the optional sidequest involving him will have you finding him paying his respects at Elucifer's grave.

-Heel Face Revolving Door: First he's an ominous villainous guy who seems threatening, then he gives you Dein Nomos to help you save Estelle.
-Then he saves Yuri after he falls off Zaude, takes his sword back, and decides that the only way to save the world is to kill mankind.
+Heel-Face Revolving Door: First he's an ominous villainous guy who seems threatening, then he gives you Dein Nomos to help you save Estelle.
+Then he saves Yuri after he falls off Zaude, takes his sword back, and decides that the only way to save the world is to sacrifice all of humanity.
+And finally, after being defeated, he is reminded of Elucifer's wish to protect humanity and aids the party in destroying the Adephagos.

 Heel Realization: After being defeated by the party, and reminded of Elucifer's wish to protect humanity.